 He is determined to continue the humanistic model of education that he experienced as a student.
 By focusing on mutual respect, high standards, dignity and self-worth, Nader knows he's educating the future leaders in dentistry.

 "Humanism is part of our culture here and I think that gives us a competitive advantage," he says.
 "Our students have the benefit of being exposed to that culture and it really makes a difference in what kind of practitioners they become."

 Nader holds a doctorate degree in education from Pacific's Benerd School of Education and has an MBA from Pacific's Eberhardt School of Business.
 He is a fellow of the International and American College of Dentists, the Academy of Dentistry International and the Pierre Fauchard Academy.

-Nader also owns and operates a private general dentistry practice in San Anselmo, California, with his wife, Dr. Niloufar Nadershahi '91, who is also a Pacific alumna.
+Nader also owned and operated a private general dentistry practice in San Anselmo, California, with his wife, Dr. Niloufar Nadershahi '91, who is also a Pacific alumna.
 The Nadershahis live in San Rafael, California, with their son, Cole and daughter, Kayla.

 DDS 1994; MBA 1999, EdD 2011